 Know and Understand the Rules

-The rules of jiu jitsu competitions are actually quite complex and can very greatly between the various governing bodies and events.
-It’s up to you to make sure you know them.
-Not only will this ensure that you are not disqualified for things like not making weight or illegal moves , it will also allow you to use them to your advantage.
+The rules of jiu jitsu competitions are actually quite complex and can vary significantly between the various governing bodies and events.
+It's up to you to make sure you know them.
+Not only will this ensure that you are not disqualified for things like not making weight or illegal moves, but it will also allow you to use them to your advantage.
 Check out our full video guide on the rules here.

 Make Sure You're Well-Rested

-The last week to ten days of before a competition should see you tapering down the scale and frequency of your training.
+The last week to ten days before a competition should see you tapering down the scale and frequency of your training.
 Physically, your muscles, tendons, joints and ligaments will appreciate the break and will be fresh for the contest.
-Your central nervous system will also benefit – too much competitive training in the final days before an event and you will find that your reactions will be slower than usual and your game will be stagnant.
-In athletics there is a saying – “Do not leave your best performance on the practice track” and the same can be said for grappling.
+Your central nervous system will also benefit - too much competitive training in the final days before an event, and you will find that your reactions will be slower than usual, and your game will be stagnant.
+In athletics, there is a saying - "Do not leave your best performance on the practice track," and the same can be said for grappling.

 Don't Make Excuses Beforehand